Air Source Heat Pumps: What You Need to Know

-The terms ‘Split’ and ‘Monobloc’ refer to how the system is set up in your home.
-A Monobloc is a ‘one block’ system, i.e. the ASHP has all of its components (apart from the internal hot water cylinder) inside a single larger unit which is outside the home.
+The terms 'Split' and 'Monobloc' refer to how the system is set up in your home.
+A Monobloc is a 'one block' system, i.e. the ASHP has all of its components (apart from the hot water cylinder which is inside the home) inside a single large unit which is outside the home.
 A Samsung 5kW Monobloc is pictured below in a garden.

-A Split ASHP has a smaller outside unit with the heat exchanger and refrigerant inside an internal unit which is sometimes combined with the hot water cylinder (both elemments pictured above).
+A Split ASHP includes both a smaller outside unit (with the heat exchanger and refrigerant inside) and an internal unit which is sometimes combined with the hot water cylinder (the separate elemments are pictured above).

 Chris: "Most homes will need a Monobloc ASHP.
 The Split system is an option for more complex installations as it can be installed up to 30m away from the home, which gives us more flexibility, but the majority of ASHPs installed are Monobloc."

 In some Split systems such as the Yutaki by Hitachi the internal unit and hot water cylinder can be combined in one sleek unit (pictured below).

 What's the difference between low temperature and high temperature?

 - Low temperature ASHPs produce water at a lower temperature.
 These systems won't produce water as hot as a boiler would as they generally only reach 50°C at a maximum.
 These systems are best suited to new builds and well insulated homes.
 To be effective they are best combined with either larger or a higher number of radiators or underfloor heating.

 - High temperature ASHPs are designed for poorly insulated or particularly large properties and those where replacing existing radiators or insulating the home isn't possible, e.g. listed buildings.
 These systems can heat water up to 80C.